osteele/hackingthelibrary.org/_days/day-1.md

 ### For Monday

-* Read a selection from _Everything is Miscellaneous: The Power of the New Digital Disorder_, by David Weinberger.
-(The selection and a link to the content will be provided.)
+* Read a selection from [_Library As Platform_, by David Weinberger & _The API at the Center of the Museum_, Seb Chan]({% link images/BookClubI.pdf %}.
+Consider questions on the cover page, we will discuss these and run an exercise during class.
 * Review the [Course Policy]({% link policies.md %})